mediocregopher/blog.mediocregopher.com/_posts/2013-4-9-erlang-tcp-socket-pull-pattern.md

 ---
 title: "Erlang, tcp sockets, and active true"
+description: >-
+    Using `{active:once}` isn't always the best way to handle connections.
 ---

 If you don't know erlang then [you're missing out][0].
 If you do know erlang,